 You must meet one of 17 eligibility criteria to vote absentee, but the criteria cover many different situations.
 Check to see if you meet any of the criteria here.

 Voting at the polls: Polls open at 7 a.m. and close at 7 p.m.
 If there is a line and you are in line to vote at 7 p.m., you must be allowed to vote.
 If you are disabled and need assistance, a poll worker will assist you with curbside voting.

 Where do you vote

+In the November 5 election, there are a number of changes to polling places.
+Check out these changes.
 You must vote in the polling place where you are registered.
-In this election, there are 94 different ballots.
+In this election, there are dozens of different ballots.
 You will be redirected to your polling place if you show up at the wrong one.
 This can be time consuming.
-Check this list of Greenville County polling locations by precinct to make sure you know where you vote; if you are unsure of your precinct, you can check it at SCvotes.org.
+If you are unsure of your normal voting precinct, you can check it at SCvotes.org.